-- 1. If a student is terminated by the School per School Regulations, for misconduct, etc., tuition refund is as above, based on the date the school takes action, not the date of last attendance.
-At discretion of the director, student may be allowed to re-enter. - 2.
-A student determined to be untrainable by College of Instrument Technology will be given a full refund for that Course.
+- 1. If a student is terminated by the School per School Regulations, for unsatisfactory progress, misconduct, etc., tuition refund is as above, based on the date the school takes action, not the date of last attendance.
+At discretion of the director, student may be allowed to re-enter. - A student determined to be untrainable by College of Instrument Technology will be given a pro-rated refund for that Course, upon formal written request.